 The Department of Justice’s Environment and Natural Resources Division (ENRD), together with United States Attorneys’ Offices across the country, is responsible for prosecuting international wildlife trafficking crimes, primarily under the Endangered Species Act (ESA) and the Lacey Act, as well as crimes related to wildlife trafficking, such as smuggling, money laundering, and criminal conspiracy.
-Working with the Department of the Interior’s Fish and Wildlife Service (FWS), the National Oceanic and Atmospheric Administration (NOAA), and other agencies, ENRD’s Environmental Crimes Section and U.S. Attorneys’ Offices indicted, prosecuted, and secured convictions during 2014 in numerous cases of trafficking in internationally-protected species, such as ivory, rhinoceros horn, narwhal tusk, shark fins, turtles and reptiles.
-Federal prosecutors also pursued charges in 2014 against traffickers whose crimes threaten domestically-protected wildlife, such as mountain lions, bobcats, rattlesnakes and paddlefish eggs.
+Working with the Department of the Interior’s Fish and Wildlife Service (FWS), the National Oceanic and Atmospheric Administration (NOAA), and other agencies, ENRD’s Environmental Crimes Section and U.S. Attorneys’ Offices have indicted, prosecuted, and secured convictions in numerous cases of trafficking in internationally-protected species, such as ivory, rhinoceros horn, narwhal tusk, shark fins, turtles and reptiles.
+Federal prosecutors also have pursued charges against traffickers whose crimes threaten domestically-protected wildlife, such as mountain lions, bobcats, rattlesnakes and paddlefish eggs.
 A summary of recent ENRD wildlife trafficking prosecutions can be found here.

 One large-scale, multi-agency criminal enforcement initiative is “Operation Crash,” which targets traffickers in rhinoceros horn, including those who smuggle raw or uncarved rhinoceros horns from the United States to China as well as those who traffic in Asian art and antiques (including fake antiques) made from rhinoceros horn and elephant ivory.
 Through October 2018, more than 50 defendants have been arrested, charged, convicted and sentenced in recent years as part of Operation Crash for smuggling ivory taken from African or Asian elephants, rhino horns, and other protected species.
 Defendants in these cases have been sentenced to significant terms of imprisonment and the forfeiture of millions of dollars in cash, gold bars, rhino horn, and luxury vehicles and jewelry.

-The Department also works in the international sphere by assisting and working with enforcement partners in other countries that are working to stop the illegal trade in protected wildlife.
-In 2014, the Department of Justice continued its efforts to train our foreign counterparts on the legal, investigative, prosecutorial, and judicial aspects of enforcing wildlife laws.
+The Department of Justice also works in the international sphere by assisting and working with enforcement partners in other countries that are working to stop the illegal trade in protected wildlife.
+The Department provides training to our foreign counterparts on the legal, investigative, prosecutorial, and judicial aspects of enforcing wildlife laws.
 Such training develops more effective partners for us to work with in combating transnational environmental crimes.
-ENRD participated extensively in training and conducted workshops through the various Wildlife Enforcement Networks, including networks in Southeast Asia, Central America, and Africa.
-Additional capacity building and training for judges on wildlife trafficking was conducted in Panama, Honduras and Singapore.
-The Department of Justice, along with other federal agencies, also hosted wildlife officials from 14 African nations under the International Visitor Leadership Program in May 2014.
-Finally, the Department of Justice has continued to work with regulatory and enforcement personnel from numerous other countries including the European Union, Australia, Peru, Brazil, Honduras and China on issues related to combatting illegal timber trafficking which destroys protected wildlife habitat.
+ENRD has participated extensively in training and conducted workshops through the various Wildlife Enforcement Networks, including networks in Southeast Asia, Central America, and Africa.
+Finally, the Department of Justice has continued to work with regulatory and enforcement personnel from numerous other countries including the European Union, Australia, Peru, Brazil, Honduras and China on issues related to combating illegal timber trafficking, which destroys protected wildlife habitat.